 Focus is the best known and most influential of the Dutch progressive rock bands of the 1970s.
 Focus combines rock with classical music and jazz elements.
 They had three major hits with the yodeling song ‘Hocus Pocus’, ‘Sylvia’ and ‘House of the King’.
-Band leaders, keyboardist and flutist Thijs van Leer and guitarist Jan Akkerman were two of 1970’s finest rock musicians in western Europe.
+Band leaders, keyboardist, and flutist Thijs van Leer and guitarist Jan Akkerman were two of the 1970s finest rock musicians in Western Europe.

 The first line-up of the band featured Thijs van Leer, Jan Akkerman, bassist Martin Dresden and drummer Hans Cleuver.
 Their debut album was titled Focus Plays Focus (also known as In and Out of Focus) released in 1970.